alik-r/grid-draw/README.md

-# grid-draw
+# GridDraw
-A Vanilla Javascript project that allows you to draw on a grid of divs
+GridDraw is a simple Vanilla Javascript project that allows you to draw on a rectangular grid of divs.
+It is inspired by the classic Etch-a-Sketch toy.
+The project is built with HTML, CSS, and JavaScript and is easy to use, modify and customize.